 Asian Charity Services is committed to supporting you and your team.
 We collect a number of resources from our network of nonprofit organizations and partners to help you navigate and weather the headwinds.

 NWS Holdings Charities Foundation encourages registered voluntary or charitable organizations to apply for funding not exceeding HK$30,000 for their projects.
 The Foundation are interested in empowering the next generation, fostering a volunteering culture and promoting environmental sustainability.
 Applicants should submit a detailed proposal together with an application form completed.
 Application form should be submitted at least three months prior to the activity.
-The online form can be found here: https://www.nwsfoundation.com.hk/ApplicationForm/en.
-Please click for further information.
+Click here for the online application form.

 With a TechDonation validation token (can get one from being a member of TechDonation), your non-profit can get a $10,000 USD of in-kind advertising every month from Google Ads, an online advertising solution from Google.
 You could recruit more volunteers.
 Attract more donations.
 And share your story with audiences all over the globe.
 Click to sign up.